islanga/WarehouseAdmin/README.md

 - Change database connection on WarehouseAdminAPI/AppSettings.json

 Running the application
-- Set the api to run first so that it accessable by the admin applicaation
+- Set the api to run first so that the admin applicaation can consume those api